-Pateley Bridge is the starting and finishing point on the Nidderdale way, a circular route which covers 53 miles, looping around the stunning scenery of the Nidd Valley.
+Pateley Bridge is the starting and finishing point on the Nidderdale Way, a circular route that covers 53 miles, looping around the stunning scenery of the Nidd Valley.
 Here you can take in some spectacular landscapes in an area which is renowned for its floral beauty and charm.

 For those who are eager to find out about the history of the area and want a real feel of rural life, past and present then you can visit the Nidderdale Museum.
-Based in the Original Victorian workhouse, the museum houses a cobbler’s shop, school room and relics and artefacts, depicting the Yorkshire way of life.
+Based in the Original Victorian workhouse, the museum houses a cobbler’s shop, a schoolroom and relics and artefacts, depicting the Yorkshire way of life.

 If you’re visiting us in September then one event not to miss is the Nidderdale show, which is an agricultural event held annually on the Pateley showground.
 The Pateley Bridge Show is one of the finest shows held in the North of England, every year boasts an array of marquees, events and stalls offering a variety of things to see, buy, taste and do for not only locals but visitors as well.

 Getting out and about from Pateley Bridge, you can explore some of the more surreal and unusual landscapes the area is renowned for, such as Brimham Rocks, Stump Cross Caverns and How Stean Gorge, plus many, many more sights.